butttcoin/FAQ/readme.md

 2. It was the opportunity to improve the token and make it the best mine-able and the self-destructing token on a market !

 ### What was the bug about and how can I reproduce it ?
-Lets just say that if you had the right skills, you could produce as many tokens as you like.
-I won't tell you how... here is the proof! https://etherscan.io/tx/0x44931b20203b2c40224b676067a41333be3d3497f3dbbef0b6500add33ca8db8
+Lets just say that if you had the right skills, you could produce as many tokens as you like. here is the proof! https://etherscan.io/tx/0x44931b20203b2c40224b676067a41333be3d3497f3dbbef0b6500add33ca8db8

 ### What can I do with the old version, and is it safe ?